DISABILITY ROYAL COMMISSION

 A submission is the main way people and organisations can provide information to the Disability Royal Commission in order to give details about their experiences.
 Anybody can make a submission.

 There may be other features of the Royal Commission such as hearings and community forums that you might want to engage with at a later date.
-DACSSA will let you know what services we will offer for future Royal Commission engagement.
+DACSSA will update our website and social media to let let you know what services we will offer for future Royal Commission engagement.
+If we have assist you with information or a submission in this Phase of the Royal Commission, we will have your details to advise of future phases.

 IS THIS THE SAME AS THE NDIS QUALITY AND SAFEGUARDS COMMISSION?